 ScienceClubz workshops bring enormous value to children taking part.
-We want to share with you why we are so passionate about enabling children to do this fantastic thing during their primary school years here.
+We want to share with you why we are so passionate about enabling children to do this fantastic thing during their primary school years.

 What is it all about?

-Kids love the active involvement - using all of the senses to learn and enjoy their time during the workshops, and each of them takes home a fun worksheet containing a tailored quiz, game and often a home experiment.
+Kids love the active involvement - using all of the senses to learn and enjoy their time during the workshops, and each workshop includes a fun worksheet containing a tailored quiz, game and often a home experiment.

-Our fabulous science heroes and heroines provide an historical context for each of our topic areas of Physics, Chemistry, Biology and Innovation, and a focal point for our incentive scheme of stickers, certificates and trophies throughout the year.
+Our fabulous science heroes and heroines provide an historical context for each of our topic areas of Physics, Chemistry, Biology and Innovation.

 Every year, ScienceClubz includes special themes which run for one of the workshops each term.
 Examples are: